-Covenant School Shooting: Nashville shooter didn’t target specific people, police say
+Covenant school shooting: Nashville shooter didn’t target specific people, police say

 Koonce was identified as the Head of School, while Peak was a substitute teacher and Hill was the school’s custodian, according to police.

-Metro police said the shooting began at 10:13 a.m. as Hale drove a Honda Fit to the school and shot through a side door of the school, before going to the second floor, firing multiple shots.
+Metro police said the shooting began at 10:13 a.m. as Hale drove a Honda Fit to the school and shot through a side door, before going to the second floor, firing multiple shots.
 The police department released video Monday night showing Hale pulling into the parking lot and shooting their way through the school doors.

 The police department also released photos showing a bullet hole in a squad car windshield, the school’s side doors completely shot out, and windows shot out from the second story of the school.
 Police said Hale fired shots at arriving officers from the second floor.